percona/percona-server/doc/source/management/data_at_rest_encryption.rst

    :vartype: Boolean
    :default: ``OFF``

-Enables the encryption of the parallel doublewrite buffer.
-For encryption, uses the key of the tablespace where the parallel doublewrite buffer is used.
+This variable enables the encryption of the parallel doublewrite buffer.
+For encryption, it uses the key of the tablespace where the parallel doublewrite buffer is used.

 .. _innodb_general_tablespace_encryption: